anuragrajpoott/DSA/README.md

 # DSA Code Collection

-This repository contains a collection of code implementations for various Data Structures and Algorithms (DSA).
+This repository contains a collection of C++ code implementations for various Data Structures and Algorithms (DSA).
 The purpose of this repository is to provide solutions to common problems and demonstrate efficient coding practices for DSA concepts.
 It includes a wide range of problems and their solutions, aiming to enhance problem-solving skills and understanding of key computer science concepts.

 ## Table of Contents